Light-headedness (near syncope) is a sense that one is about to faint.

 Some people feel light-headed or dizzy before they faint.
 Others may have nausea, sweating, blurred vision or tunnel vision, tingling of lips or fingertips, chest pain, or palpitations.
 Less often, people faint suddenly, without any warning symptoms.

 Seizures Seizure Disorders In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
-Many people have unusual sensations just before a seizure... read more , which are a disturbance of the brain's electrical activity, and cardiac arrest Cardiac Arrest and CPR Cardiac arrest is when the heart stops pumping blood and oxygen to the brain and other organs and tissues.
+Many people have unusual sensations just before... read more , which are a disturbance of the brain's electrical activity, and cardiac arrest Cardiac Arrest and CPR Cardiac arrest is when the heart stops pumping blood and oxygen to the brain and other organs and tissues.
 Sometimes a person can be revived after cardiac arrest, particularly if treatment is... read more , in which the heart completely stops beating, can cause loss of consciousness but are not considered fainting.
 However, in some people who faint, muscles briefly jerk involuntarily, resembling a seizure.

 Fainting can occur in people of any age, but dangerous causes of fainting are more common among older people.